puttak/Heat-Pipe-Reactor/README.md

 You can get the parameters of KRUSTY and thermal properties of fuel from the following reference papers.

 # Current Results:
+Xiao, W., et al.(2019).
+Multi-physics Coupled Simulation of Heat Pipe Reactor with OpenMC and Nektar++.
+12th XJTU-UT-SJTU Joint International Symposium on Nuclear Science and Technology.

 Temperature distribution:

 ![photo](https://github.com/bearsan/Heat-Pipe-Reactor/blob/master/Image/temperature_1.jpg)